The Matrimony (song): Music video

 A music video for "The Matrimony" was released on June 8, 2015.
 It was directed by Sarah McColgan.

 Chart performance

 "The Matrimony" peaked at number 70 on the US Billboard Hot 100 chart.
-On July 10, 2018, the song was certified platinum by the Recording Industry Association of America (RIAA) for sales of over a million digital copies in the United States.
+On July 10, 2018, the song was certified double platinum by the Recording Industry Association of America (RIAA) for sales of over two million digital copies in the United States.